How to Register

 Want to enroll in a class that is full?
 You may add yourself to a waitlist for most course sections if the section is full.
 You can elect to waitlist for a section when attempting to register online via Self-Service or with an academic advisor.

-- All waitlists will be closed before the start date of the 16-week or 14-week term.
-Once the class has started, students may not add the class without express permission from the instructor, who will have access to view your position on the previous waitlist.
+• Effective Fall 2023, waitlists will be closed at the end of the drop/add period.
+Once the class has started, students may not add the class without express permission from the instructor, who will have access to view your position on the waitlist.

 Auditing a Class